-MARKING CRITERIA FOR WRITTEN ASSIGNMENTS

-Psychotherapy Course in Transactional Analysis from an Integrative Perspective
+MARKING CRITERIA FOR WRITTEN ASSIGNMENTS Psychotherapy Course in Transactional Analysis from an Integrative Perspective

-Student's Name Marked by Date Grade

-Each academic year will be marked in relation to knowledge and practice o developing Α В С D U
+Each academic year will be marked in relation to developing knowledge and practice

 1. ORGANISATION & PLANNING

-There should be a structured plan for the work with an introduction, development, middle and conclusion and the work should address the assignment title.
+There should be a structured plan for the work with an introduction, development, middle and conclusion and the work should address the essay title.